No Mow May

-Warwick District Council is supporting Plantlife’s annual #NoMowMay campaign by suspending grass cutting in parts of the district throughout the month of May and letting grass and wild plants grow naturally.
+Warwick District Council is supporting Plantlife’s annual #NoMowMay campaign again by suspending grass cutting in parts of the district throughout the month of May and letting grass and wild plants grow naturally.
 This will provide a much-needed boost for wild plants, insects and other wildlife throughout summer as well as helping to tackle pollution and lock away atmospheric carbon below ground.

 Join the No Mow May movement.

-No Mow May survey
+Download our No Mow May poster.

 Why support No Mow May?

 Nature is essential to our lives – from the food on our plates to the clothes we wear, from medicines to mental health benefits.
-However, the UK is one of the most nature-deleted countries in the world.
+However, the UK is one of the most nature-depleted countries in the world.
 We need to restore nature to support biodiversity, stabilise our changing climate and protect our way of life.

 Why does this happen in May?